What does WIWO stand for?

 Businesses that are sold as WIWO business are either small cash businesses where revenues are predominantly earned in cash or service businesses where there is little inventory.
 If it is a small cash business and it comes with tax returns, there could be discrepancies between what is shown in the tax return and the actual figures.

-Potential upside of buying a WIWO business
+The potential upside of buying a WIWO business

 There could be a valid and urgent reason as to why the existing owner wants to pack up and leave such as illness, moving interstate, overseas, family issues or divorce.
 There are many other reasons why owners sell but it doesn’t hurt to understand the true motivation(s) driving the seller to part ways from their business.
 The seller might need money quick without having performing a proper stock take or valuation of equipment which can be complicated.